Acellera/acegen-open/tutorials/adding_custom_model.md

   (shape = (batch_size, )).
 However, during training, they process sequences with both batch and temporal dimensions (shape = (batch_size, sequence_length)).
 - While this method may suffice for some models, it doesn't apply universally.
 Transformer-based models, for instance, consistently expect inputs of shape (batch_size, sequence_length) regardless of the phase.
-The distinction only lies in the model's output: during training, it predicts outcomes for the entire sequence, whereas during inference, it returns predictions for individual tokens.
+Nonetheless, during training, it is expected to return outcomes for the entire sequence, whereas during inference, it is expected to return outputs only for the first masked token (tokens are generated autoregressively and future tokens are masked).

 To address this, it's advisable to define separate models for training and inference, both sharing the same weights.
 This approach ensures consistent behavior across phases, regardless of input shape variations.
 In the following sections, we'll walk through the process of implementing a custom model using the